 Tuition Assistance Guidelines

 St. Paul’s does not grant academic or athletic scholarships.
 All awards are based on demonstrated financial need, and are revised on an annual basis.
 Both the number and size of Tuition Assistance grants are limited by the School’s financial resources.
 In the administration of its Tuition Assistance program, St. Paul’s adheres to the Principles of Good Practice of the National Association of Independent Schools (NAIS) member schools.Assistance may be granted to students in Kindergarten through Grade 12 who meet the academic requirements for admission as well as other requirements.
+Prospective parents may inquire through the Admissions Office about the availability of assistance for the grade their child is entering.

 Please note the following policies before applying for Tuition Assistance: